Continental Army: Operations

-At the time of the Siege of Boston, the Continental Army at Cambridge, Massachusetts, in June 1775, is estimated to have numbered from 14 to 16,000 men from New England (though the actual number may have been as low as 11,000 because of desertions).
-Until Washington's arrival, it remained under the command of Artemas Ward.
-The British force in Boston was increasing by fresh arrivals.
-It numbered then about 10,000 men.
-The British controlled Boston, and defended it with their fleet, but were outnumbered and did not attempt to challenge the American control of New England.
+During the siege of Boston in June 1775, the Continental Army in Cambridge, Massachusetts is estimated to have numbered between 14,000 and 16,000 men from New England, though the actual number may have been as low as 11,000 because of desertions.
+Until George Washington's arrival in Cambridge, the Continental Army was commanded by Artemas Ward.
+The British Army in Boston was increasing by fresh arrivals, then numbering about 10,000 men.
+The British controlled Boston and defended it with their fleet, but they were outnumbered and did not attempt to challenge the American control of New England.
 Washington selected young Henry Knox, a self-educated strategist, to take charge of the artillery from an abandoned British fort in upstate New York, and dragged across the snow to and placed them in the hills surrounding Boston in March 1776.
 The British situation was untenable.
 They negotiated an uneventful abandonment of the city and relocated their forces to Halifax in Canada.
 Washington relocated his army to New York.
 For the next five years, the main bodies of the Continental and British armies campaigned against one another in New York, New Jersey, and Pennsylvania.
-These campaigns included the notable battles of Trenton, Princeton, Brandywine, Germantown, and Morristown, among many others.
+These campaigns included the notable battles of Trenton, Princeton, Brandywine, Germantown, and Morristown, and others.

 The army increased its effectiveness and success rate through a series of trials and errors, often at a great human cost.
 General Washington and other distinguished officers were instrumental leaders in preserving unity, learning and adapting, and ensuring discipline throughout the eight years of war.
-In the winter of 1777–1778, with the addition of Baron von Steuben, a Prussian expert, the training and discipline of the Continental Army was dramatically upgraded to modern European standards.
+In the winter of 1777–1778, with the addition of Baron von Steuben, a Prussian expert, the training and discipline of the Continental Army was dramatically upgraded to modern European standards through the Regulations for the Order and Discipline of the Troops of the United States.
 This was during the infamous winter at Valley Forge.
 Washington always viewed the Army as a temporary measure and strove to maintain civilian control of the military, as did the Continental Congress, though there were minor disagreements about how this was to be carried out.